 - Production Database: User-friendly, searchable online database cataloguing NYC fashion production companies to connect designers to local factories

 Production Grants: Overview

 In continued partnership with the Council of Fashion Designers of America, NYCEDC is excited to launch the third round of FMI production grants.
-Applications are currently open to all fashion production businesses that are located within NYC and meet the program's eligibility criteria outlined below.
+Applications are now closed.
 In response to industry feedback and needs, this year's FMI grants include the following new program elements:

 - Grant recipients are required to match grants 33%, or 2-to-1 (e.g., $300,000 grant requires $100,000 funds raised by recipient)

 - Grants may be applied to relocation costs within NYC (25% of total request)